Best Carpet Underlay in 2023

 How much should you pay for underlay?

-Expect to pay from £2 per metre squared for a budget underlay to £10 for a premium thermal underlay.
-Invest more in areas of high traffic such as the stairs as it will help the carpet retain its appearance and shape for longer.
-You can get really great quality of carpet underlay which will cost around £4.
+Expect to pay from £2m² for a budget underlay, up to £10m² for a premium thermal underlay.
+Invest more in areas of high traffic such as the stairs and hallways as it will help the carpet retain its appearance and shape for longer.
+You can secure a great quality carpet underlay for around £4.50m².

 Do I always need to replace the carpet underlay?